-November is National Diabetes Month, and while this month was originally designed to increase awareness of this common endocrine disease in humans, but we need to be aware of the growing prevalence of Diabetes Mellitus (DM) in dogs and cats also.
-Untreated, diabetes mellitus can be fatal.
+November is National Diabetes Month, and while this month was originally designed to increase awareness of the disease in humans, the cases of diabetes in dogs also is on the increase.

 - Excessive thirst

 - Weight loss (most commonly over the back), despite an overweight body condition

 - Increased “whiteness” of the lens of the eye due to cataracts

 - Poor skin condition (like excessive dandruff or an oily hair coat)

 Certain breeds more predisposed to diabetes include the Samoyed, Cairn Terrier and Schnauzer.
 For more information on how to care for your diabetic pet or if you suspect your pet may be diabetic, consult with your Veterinarian as soon as possible.